Robertboy18/Personal-Website/skills.md

 You’ve probably heard the phrase,
 > Practice maketh a man perfect

 Everyone has talents and God has been grateful to have blessed me with many of them.
-Skills however are what develop over the course of time and experiences are what makes us human.
+Skills however are what develops over the course of time and experiences are what make us human.
 <hr>
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}